 Whether you're a seasoned carpenter or simply a do-it-yourself home handyman, you will need an arsenal of hand tools to accomplish a variety of tasks.
-Some hand tools are staples of any toolbox worthy of even the smallest jobs, while others are more obscure and task-specific; regardless of what job you are planning on tackling, you should count on investing in a quality set of hand tools that will come in handy in numerous situations.
+Some are staples of any toolbox worthy of even the smallest jobs, while others are more obscure and task-specific; regardless of what job you are planning on tackling, you should count on investing in a quality set of tools that will come in handy in numerous situations.

 Perhaps the most common and well-known of the hand tools is the hammer, which is designed to drive nails, break apart materials, or pry out nails or boards.
 It is a versatile tool that can accomplish many tasks, but be sure to invest in the right one.
 Hammers come in different lengths, which are intended for different jobs.
 Whatever hammer you decide on, be sure it is a well-built one-piece hammer or a two-piece hammer with the head solidly fixed to the handle.

 Get startedWikibuy compensates us when you install Wikibuy using the links we provided.

 Other common hand tools you are probably already familiar with are screwdrivers.
 These come in a variety of sizes as well, and most often come in two different standards: Phillips-style head or flat head.
 As their name suggests, screwdrivers are used to drive screws into different types of materials.